eweracs/glyphs-scripts/README.md

 Names instances based on assigned names.
 Useful for batch-renaming large families.

 ## Batch Export
 Opens a dialogue to choose multiple export formats.
 Sorts exported files into respective sub-directories (/Desktop/TTF, /Web/WOFF2, ...).
-To-do: Save preferences

 ## Interpolate Anchors
 Same as clicking Re-Interpolate in the layers panel, but only affects anchors.